-Based on large data collected for the general U.S. population (in 2005-2006 and 2007–2008), the median UI concentrations were found to be 164 um (microgram per liter).
+Based on large data from the general U.S. population (in 2005-2006 and 2007–2008), the median urinary iodine concentrations were 164 um (microgram per liter).
 The range for this data was 154 to 173 ug/L with 95% confidence intervals or 2-standard deviations (Caldwell 2011).

 What are the recommended levels of iodine?

-Several organizations and governing bodies have given iodine recommendations including International Council for Control of Iodine Deficiency Disorders, the World Health Organization, UNICEF, and the Food and Nutrition Board of the U.S. National Academy of Sciences.
+Several organizations and governing bodies regularly make iodine recommendations.
+These include International Council for Control of Iodine Deficiency Disorders (ICCIDD), the World Health Organization (WHO), UNICEF, and the Food and Nutrition Board of the U.S. National Academy of Sciences.

-- Adults: 150 ug/day for adults
+- Adults: 150 ug/day for adults.

-- Pregnant or women nursing infants: 200 ug/day
+- Pregnant or women nursing infants: 200 ug/day.

-- Children: even lower amounts, about 90 – 130 ug/day
+- Children: even lower amounts, about 90 – 130 ug/day.

 How much iodine is too much?

+That’s because majority of this excess iodine excretes through urine without causing any problems.
 Intakes up to 1 mg iodine per day are safe for most people, and much higher amounts are usually tolerated without problem.

-The main victims of such a change are the elderly who have autonomous thyroid nodules because they are unable to regulate this newly available iodine properly.
-They tend to produce excessive thyroid hormone and the problem is further worsened due to poor monitoring of salt iodine concentration.
+An iodine-induced hyperthyroidism is a predictable consequence of such a recent change (Stanbury 1998).
+The main victims of such a change are the elderly who have autonomous thyroid nodules.
+They are unable to regulate this newly available iodine properly.
+They also tend to produce excessive thyroid hormone.
+The problem further worsens due to poor monitoring of salt iodine concentration.

 How much iodine is in the salt?

 In recent years, highly publicized health campaigns in many developing countries, including India and China, have successfully lowered thyroid disorders, in particular during pregnancy.

 Most grocery stores stock both iodized and non-iodized salt side by side and sell at the same price.
 But consumers are only dimly aware of the difference.

 Which foods are high in iodine?

-Almost 70% of dietary salt is derived from processed foods, which mostly use non-iodized salt (Dasgupta 2008).
+Almost 70% of salt in diet comes from processed foods, which mostly use non-iodized salt (Dasgupta 2008).
 Americans obtain iodine from many sources although dairy and grain products remain the primary sources of iodine in the American diet (Murray 2008).

 Iodine supplements improve the health and productivity of domestic animals—for the same reasons it benefits people—it is a common ingredient of animal feeds.
 Therefore, dairy products, eggs, and meat frequently contain high levels of iodine depending on the content in animal feeds.
 However, none are monitored as part of the American diet.